Birth Defect Prevention and Surveillance System

 - The program received a grant from the Centers for Disease Control and Prevention (CDC) to support the establishment of a birth defects registry.
 The Wisconsin Birth Defects Registry (WBDR) was developed and piloted in 2003-2004 and rolled out statewide in the summer of 2004.

 - The legislation requires a report to the legislature be submitted every two years.
-The most recent report was completed in June of 2012 (PDF, 928 KB) .
+The most recent report, Wisconsin Birth Defect Prevention and Surveillance Program Report to the Legislature P-00838 (PDF, 928 KB), was completed in June of 2012.

 Wisconsin Birth Defects Registry (WBDR)